 Each year, Boulder High hosts more than 200 college admissions representatives in the Counseling Office to provide an opportunity for juniors and seniors to learn more about prospective colleges.
 Visits usually take about 30 minutes, during which students can learn about academic, scholarship, and campus living offerings.
 Visits can help students either include or eliminate a college from their prospective college lists.

-The visits are posted on the College tab in Naviance, the calendar below, and on the message board outside the Counseling Office.
+The visits are posted on the College tab in Naviance, the calendar below, and on the message screen outside the Counseling Office.
 If you have added a certain college to your "Colleges I'm Thinking About" in Naviance, you will receive an e-mail reminder of the day and time, 24 hours in advance.
-You can also use the Calendar Search function below, or search in Naviance, to see when a specific college you are interested in is visiting.
+You can also use the Calendar Search function at the bottom on this page, or search in Naviance, to see when a specific college you are interested in is visiting.

 Not sure where to begin your college research?
 There are tons of online resources to help students match up with the right schools.
 The more you are able to know yourself—your strengths, your weaknesses, your interests, your hobbies and your goals—the better off you will be in finding a good fit for college.